Reporting Sex and Gender Based Violence

 Reporting to the Office of Civil Rights Compliance and Investigation (CRCI)

 Sex and gender based violence can be reported to CRCI which works closely with Human Resource Services (HRS) and the Center for Community Standards (CCS).
 CRCI can start an investigation, assist the survivor with campus safety options, and connect the survivor to local support, medical, and counseling resources.
 CRCI’s investigation is separate from any criminal process and can be pursued simultaneously.
-CRCI can determine whether the WSU Policy Prohibiting Discrimination, Sexual Harassment, and Sexual Misconduct has been violated and then make recommendations to either CCS, if the respondent is a student, or to the relevant supervisor, if the respondent is an employee.
+CRCI can determine whether the WSU policy prohibiting discrimination, discriminatory harassment, sexual harassment, and sex and gender based violence has been violated and then make recommendations to either CCS, if the respondent is a student, or to the relevant supervisor, if the respondent is an employee.
 CRCI shares information about cases only on a need-to-know basis, but cannot guarantee confidentiality.
 Click on the links below for CRCI contact information or to file a complaint.

 - Office of Civil Rights Compliance and Investigation | 509-335-8288